Gambling Debt Help & Advice

 Exclude yourself from further gambling

-First and most obvious, when dealing with gambling debts, Taking decisive steps to prevent future gambling is crucial.
+First and most obvious, when dealing with gambling debts, taking decisive steps to prevent future gambling is the most important step.

-Many online gambling platforms offer self-exclusion programmes, allowing you to restrict access to your accounts.
-This initial measure helps break the cycle of gambling and focus on resolving existing debts.
+Many online gambling platforms offer self-exclusion programmes, allowing you to restrict access to your accounts for a set period.
+This initial measure helps to break the cycle of gambling and focus on paying your existing debts.

 Reach out to your creditors

 Communication is key when dealing with gambling debts.
 Contact your creditors as soon as possible to explain your situation.
-They may be willing to work with you on a repayment plan or offer temporary relief.
+They may be willing to work with you on a repayment plan or even offer temporary relief until you're in a position to deal with what you owe.

 Being transparent about your financial challenges demonstrates your commitment to resolving the issue responsibly.